Subscribe to join thousands of other ecommerce experts

 Our client pursues every legal path that’s available to take the page down.
 But unfortunately new shops pop up faster than the authorities are able to act.
 Continuously monitoring the market for scam shops, however, often resembles a tedious game of whack-a-mole for our clients.

-Using the Competition Insights capability in the Pricing Engine though, at least parts of that can be automated.
+Using the Competition Insights capability in our Dynamic Price Automation technology though, at least parts of that can be automated.
 Whenever a new competitor with a large product overlap and price difference pops up you can be notified via email.
 In the future, we plan to add external signals: shop ratings, customer reviews, input from consumer protection agencies and watchlists.
 So, spotting bad actors will become easier for those who do play by the rules.
 Contact us to learn more.